BLACK STAGES MATTER

 At this juncture, CUPS joins the growing list of predominantly white organizations and institutions in beginning the process of dismantling whiteness, white supremacy, and the oppressive structures that are implicitly linked to the art we practice.
 We challenge the status quo that keeps hundreds of Black playwrights out of the American dramatic canon.
 We rebuke theatre's existence as a space that obsesses over white narratives and shuns the truths Black Americans need to speak.
 We promise to do better in uplifting, amplifying, and advocating for Black voices in theatre, whether it is in our backyard in the Little Center, at Worcester's Hanover Theater, or anywhere else we can use active allyship to abolish racist, elitist theatrical praxis.

 These challenges, rebukes, and promises begin today - already, they have waited too long.
-CUPS invites our community to join us this summer as we answer the call to radicalize the performing arts, and reimagine our communities as equitable spaces that champion and cherish Black lives.
-Continue reading to learn about our various fundraisers, seminars, and resources designed to bring you into the fold, and help us in this fight to bring racial equity and justice back into theatre at Clark, in Worcester, and everywhere else.
+CUPS invites our community to join us as we answer the call to radicalize the performing arts, and reimagine our communities as equitable spaces that champion and cherish Black lives.
+Help us in this fight to bring racial equity and justice back into theatre at Clark, in Worcester, and everywhere else.

 We watch Black Scenes, knowing they have always mattered.